Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

      * 0: Don’t
      * 1: perform C2

-    !!! tip "Keep in mind"
+    !!! warning "Keep in mind"
         - The standard deviation of the interaction energy (σIE) should always be reported.
         - The C2 Entropy method should be avoided if σIE > ~ 6 kcal/mol because it gives unrealistically large entropies.
         - It is advisable to study how the C2 Entropy depends on N by block averaging (which also provide an